brbeaird/SmartThings-MyQ-Edge/README.md

   - As info: Dockerhub image can be found here: https://hub.docker.com/r/brbeaird/smartthings-myq-edge
   - **Reminder: this docker container must be on the same LAN as the SmartThings hub so they can communicate**
   - Pull the image down: `docker pull brbeaird/smartthings-myq-edge`
-  - Start the container (the command will vary depending on platform (some do not use equal signs), but it will look something like this: `docker run -d --name='smartthings-myq-edge' --network=host 'brbeaird/smartthings-myq-edge:latest'`
+  - Start the container.
+The command will vary depending on platform (some do not use equal signs), but it will look something like this: `docker run -d --name='smartthings-myq-edge' --network=host 'brbeaird/smartthings-myq-edge:latest'`
   - What this command does:
     - -d: runs the container in detached mode, so it continually runs in the background
     - --network=host: sets the container to run with "host" mode, which means running without an extra layer between it and the host.
 This is very important for IP/Port auto-detect